RoubenRehman/waiting-queue-demo/README.md

-1. Connect to the application server, akin to connecting to Ticketmaster to buy a ticket.
+1. Connect to the application server, akin to connecting to a service like Ticketmaster or Eventim to buy a ticket.
 For this, one can naviagte to [http://localhost/](http://localhost/)